-Mouse models fail to reproduce inflammatory genomic response to serious injuriesFebruary 11th, 2013 in Inflammatory disorders /
+Mouse models fail to reproduce inflammatory genomic response to serious injuriesFebruary 11, 2013 in Medicine & Health / Inflammatory disorders

 Existing mouse models do not appear to accurately reproduce the human genomic response to serious traumatic injury, including major burns, according to an article appearing in PNAS Early Edition.